httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 if a host deploys Expect-CT but then switches to a legitimate certificate that is not logged in Certificate Transparency logs, or if a web host operator believes their certificate to conform to all UAs' CT policies but is mistaken).
-Web host operators are advised to deploy Expect-CT with caution, by using the reporting feature and gradually increasing the interval where the UA remembers the host as a Known Expect-CT Host.
+Web host operators are advised to deploy Expect-CT with precautions, by using the reporting feature and gradually increasing the time interval during which the UA regards the host as a Known Expect-CT Host.
 These precautions can help web host operators gain confidence that their Expect-CT deployment is not causing unwanted connection failures.

 Expect-CT is a trust-on-first-use (TOFU) mechanism.
 The first time a UA connects to a host, it lacks the information necessary to require SCTs for the